Quansight-Labs/ndindex/docs/indices/slices.md

 (steps)=
 ### Steps

+If a third integer is provided in a slice, like `i:j:k`, this third integer is the step size.
+If it is not provided, the step size defaults to `1`.

 Thus far, we have only considered slices with the default step size of 1.
 When the step is greater than 1, the slice picks every `step` element contained in the bounds of `start` and `stop`.